A Comprehensive Survey on Deep Graph Representation Learning: Future Directions

 \subsubsection{Combining Spectral Graph Theory}

-Down to the theory foundations, the idea of graph neural networks~\cite{shuman2013emerging,defferrard2016convolutional,kipf2016semi} initially comes from spectral graph theory~\cite{chung1997spectral}.
-In recent years, many researchers are investigating possible improvement on graph representation learning strategies via utilizing spectral graph theory~\cite{chen2020bridging,yang2021supergraph,mansourlakouraj2022multi,he2022msgnn}.
+Down to the theory foundations, the idea of graph neural networks~\citep{shuman2013emerging,defferrard2016convolutional,kipf2016semi} initially comes from spectral graph theory~\citep{chung1997spectral}.
+In recent years, many researchers have investigated possible improvements in graph representation learning strategies via utilizing spectral graph theory~\citep{chen2020bridging,yang2021supergraph,mansourlakouraj2022multi,he2022msgnn}.
 For example, graph Laplacian is closely related to many properties, such as the connectivity of a graph.
-By studying the properties of Laplacian, it is possible to provide proof on graph neural network models' properties, and to propose better models with desired advantages, such as robustness~\cite{fu2022p,runwal2022robustifying}.
+By studying the properties of Laplacian, it is possible to provide proof of graph neural network models' properties and to propose better models with desired advantages, such as robustness~\citep{fu2022p,runwal2022robustifying}.

 Spectral graph theory provides a lot of useful insights into graph representation learning from a new perspective.
-There are a lot to be done in this direction.
+There is a lot to be done in this direction.